Skip to main content Skip to navigation

 • Spear phishing activities

-Preventing North Korean Cyberattacks
+Preventing North Korean cyberattacks

-North Korea’s cyber crime arsenal is expansive, but firms may mitigate risk and better protect themselves by understanding the criminal methodologies behind the threat.
+North Korea’s cybercrime arsenal is expansive, but firms may mitigate risk and better protect themselves by understanding the criminal methodologies behind the threat.
 In practice, this means becoming familiar with a range of red flag cybersecurity weaknesses, including:

 • Account sharing: When employees share account logins for ease of access to a software platform or workstation, hackers may be able to exploit a lack of accountability for the protection of confidential data.